Pinterest Marketing: Your Ultimate Creative Guide (2023)

 - File type: .mp4, .mov, or .m4v

-Supporting copy may be included for your Max.
-Width Video Ads.
-Titles can be up to 100 characters and descriptions up to 500 characters, but may be truncated depending on a user’s device.
+Supporting copy may be included for your Video Pins.
+Titles can be up to 100 characters and descriptions can be up to 500 characters, but may be truncated depending on a user’s device.

 Pinterest Ads Best Practices